 Exchange Contact Info with Your Moving Company

 If you’re moving out of state, you’ll want to double (and then triple) check that you’ve exchanged contact information with your moving company.
-In the event that something goes wrong en route, like one of you gets a flat tire, you’ll want to make sure that you have their cell phone number handy.
+This way, you can rest assured that if something goes wrong en route, like one of you gets a flat tire, you’ll have their cell phone number handy.
 This is also a good time to ensure that your moving company is delivering your stuff to the right place.
-It sounds like a no-brainer but you’d be surprised how often a town has two streets with the same name.
+It sounds obvious, but you’d be surprised how often a town has two streets with the same name.

-Now that you know just what to do when you are moving out of state, you can confidently take on the move and have energy left over to celebrate!
+Now that you know just what to do when you’re moving out of state, you can confidently take on the move and have energy left over to celebrate!
 To stay organized, keep this downloadable checklist handy as your prepare for your new adventure!